forcedotcom/cli/releasenotes/sf/README.md

 * FIX: The `orgID` value in the JSON output resulting from running `sf org create scratch <flags> --json` now contains the actual scratch org ID (starts with 00D) rather than the ScratchOrgInfo record ID (starts with 2SR).
 (GitHub issue [#2131](https://github.com/forcedotcom/cli/issues/2131), plugin-org PR [#675](https://github.com/salesforcecli/plugin-org/pull/675))

 * FIX: All commands now know about the `org-metadata-rest-deploy` configuration variable, which is the new `sf`-style name for the `restDeploy` configuration variable.
 (GitHub issue [#2127](https://github.com/forcedotcom/cli/issues/2127), sfdx-core PR [#834](https://github.com/forcedotcom/sfdx-core/pull/834), plugin-signups PR [#276](https://github.com/salesforcecli/plugin-signups/pull/276))

+* FIX: The `project deploy|retrieve start` commands now support the UserAccessPolicy metadata type.

+* FIX: You can now run `project deploy start --metadata-dir`, which deploys source in metadata format, from outside a Salesforce DX project.
+(GitHub issue [#2089](https://github.com/forcedotcom/cli/issues/2089), plugin-deploy-retrieve PR [#619](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/619))

+* FIX: You can now run `project retrieve start --pacakge-name` on an org that doesn't have source-tracking enabled.
+(GitHub issue [#2091](https://github.com/forcedotcom/cli/issues/2091), plugin-deploy-retrieve PR [#619](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/619))

+* FIX: When you run `project deploy start` without any of the flags that specify exactly what you want to deploy (such as `--source-dir`, `--manifest`, or `--metadata`), and nothing is deployed, the command now exits with a `0` code.
+Previously it exited with a `1` code.
+(GitHub discussion [#2065](https://github.com/forcedotcom/cli/discussions/2065), plugin-deploy-retrieve PR [#619](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/619))

 ## 1.78.0 (May 17, 2023) [stable]